meilisearch/documentation/guides/advanced_guides/search_parameters.md

   The query string.

 ::: tip
-Although the API will send back documents even if the query is only one character long, the more precise the search query is, the faster the API responds.
+Although the API will send back documents even if the query is only one character long, the more precise the search query is, the faster the API will respond.
 :::

 ## Offset